 Ladies and gentlemen, Checkered Flag! [pulls the startup lever]

 You know the rest, and the plan obviously didn’t work out.
 But the potential actually is there.
 Checkered Flag does manage to crunch polys acceptably with no additional hardware.
-It doesn’t match the clean look of Virtua Racing on the arcade, or contain as many graphical tricks, but it could easily be passed off as an acceptable home port of that game, featuring varied 3D tracks and graphics not seen on 16-bit systems… EXCEPT for the framerate.
+It doesn’t match the clean look of Virtua Racing on the arcade, or contain as many graphical tricks, but it could easily be passed off as a descent home port of that game, featuring varied 3D tracks and graphics not seen on 16-bit systems… EXCEPT for the framerate.

 Instead of estimating the frames per second, I used the most scientific method available to me – capturing the video with a DVD recorder (to get these screenshots), opening it in an editing program, and counting the unique frames displayed in a 1-second section of video.
 The result was an average of 10-12 FPS.
 About 16 FPS is the absolute minimum for the human eye to see seamless motion.
 10 FPS approaches the quality of a flipbook.